Mariama4/weather-cli/README.md

 - npm i -g weather-cli
 - Set token with -t [API_KEY]
 - Set city with -s [CITY]
-- Then run weather in console
+- Then run 'weather' in console

-But you can't do that because the repository is not in npm
+But you can't do that because the repository is not in npm.